Healthcare and cybersecurity: 73% of breaches lack DMARC enforcement

 Cybersecurity in healthcare: Growing risks

-The healthcare industry’s increasing transformation to digital systems has revolutionized patient care, data sharing, and just in time delivery, but in parallel many of these benefits come with significant cybersecurity risks.
-Outdated systems, combined with high value of electronic protected health information (ePHI), make healthcare organizations prime targets for threat actors.
+The healthcare industry’s increasing transformation to digital systems has revolutionized patient care, data sharing, and just-in-time delivery, but in parallel many of these benefits come with significant cybersecurity risks.
+Outdated systems, combined with the high value of electronic protected health information (ePHI), make healthcare organizations prime targets for threat actors.

 The current threat environment